 Cabernet Sauvignon is produced mainly in France.
 The Sauvignon grape is the most planted variant of grape in the world.
 It pairs perfectly with meat (preferably fatty), juicy burgers and beef ribs, grilled lamb, and hard cheeses like cheddar or gouda.

 Australia is the home to Shiraz or Syrah.
 It is known as Syrah in France and other European countries and Shiraz in Australia, South America, etc. Any lamb, bacon, baked ham, turkey legs, pepperoni pizza, falafel, and salami goes well with Shiraz wine.

 France is the birthplace of Merlot and undoubtedly the producer of the best Merlot wine.
 It is a dark blue-coloured wine.
 Its prominent fruit flavours make it an easy drink that can pair up well with beef, blue cheese, mushrooms, grilled chicken, red fruit sauces, and roasted pork.

 According to USDA, 100 ml of Red Wine contains the following nutrients

 Let’s have a look at the fantastic benefits of red wine:

-If you’re suffering from problems like hairfall and dandruff, then you must include red wine in your diet.
+If you’re suffering from problems like hair fall and dandruff, then you can consider adding red wine to your diet.
 It improves blood circulation in your body, including the scalp.
 As a result, it promotes thick, luscious, and dandruff-free hair.
 It also repairs damaged and dull hair.

 If you suffer from scalp itchiness, you should mix some wine with water and rinse your hair with it.
 To get healthy hair, you should also incorporate some wine-infused products into your hair care routine to get healthy hair.